Zanko19/GetFlix/README.md

 - "npm install"
 - "npm run dev" for see controller and backend functions
-- u can see resultdata.html on views for see images and videos
+- u can see resultdata.html on test for see images and videos